 Try and get out on a regular basis.
 Just like us, the more your kids do something the easier it becomes.

 Don’t think that your children need to be great riders before they hit the trails.
 The kids/family trails in Rotorua ( and hopefully its the same at your mountain bike park ) are a great place for kids to get their confidence up.

 We have found that mountain biking with kids is more dangerous than riding with adults.
 Seems to be something to do with their unpredictability, sudden stops and my daughters ability to ride at ridiculously slow speed.
 So have your wits about you!

-Take sugar or whatever it takes to keep your child going and be prepared to stop often.
+Take lollies, chocolate or whatever it takes to keep your child going and be prepared to stop often.

 Invest in the best gear you can afford for your kids to enjoy the activity, e.g cycle shorts for cycling.
 We wouldn’t want to ride without cycle shorts so why would our kids.
 My husband gets lots of great deals on trademe.
 Buy unisex colours and styles.
 You could also suggest to friend’s and relatives that they buy related gear for your kids birthdays or Christmas presents.